mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 ### NOTES
 Total Time: **80 Mins** &nbsp; Normalized Power: **143W**

 Just as I am about to get ahead of one niggle (left hip) another pops up.

 I woke up this morning with an angry rhomboid major (right side); it stayed that way all day.
 <!----->
 Fortunately, that rhomboid isn't needed much while turning my legs over on the trainer.

 I rode the workout **exactly as written**, non-ERG mode, holding 120 RPM on the first rounds and averaging 50 RPM on the big gear reps.

-I continued with the 2019 Roth coverage on YouTube; the men's leader has turned off the canal and is making his way back to town.
-The clock on him was ~06:45:00; depending on the start wave that I am assigned in June, I may not see the leader on the run course.
+This felt like a base level workout.

-### WORKOUT
+### 80 MINUTES
 ![Bike](/assets/jpg/bike-20230303.jpeg)

+On the big screen, I continued with the 2019 Roth coverage.
+The men's leader has turned off the canal and is making his way back to town.
+The race clock following him was ~06:45:00; so depending on the start wave I am assigned in June, I may not see the men's race leader on the run course. 😕

 <!---->
 ## SATURDAY MAR 4